madeleinevlt/Fold_U/README.md

 You need to register to get a license key [here](https://salilab.org/modeller/registration.html), and follow instructions during installation to insert license key in the program.

-To calculate the solvent accessibility score DSSP is also required:
+To calculate the solvent accessibility score **DSSP** is also required:
 ```
 sudo apt-get install dssp
 ```
 Or you can download the [latest release](https://github.com/cmbi/xssp/releases/latest) and install from source.

-### Run CCMpred

-In order to gain time, we have already run CCMpred with all the multiple alignment files to create the multiple alignment files in `clustal` format and the `.mat` files with the following script :
+In order to gain time, we have already **run CCMpred** with all the multiple alignment files to create the multiple alignment files in `.clustal` format and the `.mat` files with the following script :

 ```
 ./script/run_ccmpred.py